logo center for people with disabilities

 People with disabilities of all backgrounds are strongly encouraged to apply!

-JOB TITLE: Youth Independent Living Advisor (ILA)
+JOB TITLE: Independent Living Services Manager

-PRIMARY OFFICE: Boulder or North Metro (Thornton)
+PRIMARY OFFICE: Boulder

 FLSA/EMPLOYEE STATUS: Full-Time (32 hrs./wk.); Non-exempt